Textual Essay

 Textual Characteristics

 Para6Four of these plays are divided into acts and scenes, and one, Comedy of Errors, only into acts (with only the first scene of the first act indicated).
-Romeo and Juliet includes an indication for the first act and the first scene only.
-In all plays,
+Romeo and Juliet includes an indication for the first act only.
+In all plays, the manuscript layout

-the layout is regularized with entrances usually centered and final exits aligned
+is more or less regularized: entrances are usually centered and final exits aligned

 to the right.